Call-for-Code/Solution-Starter-Mitigate-Floods-2019/README.md

-# Solution Starter: Building Back Better to Reduce the Impact of Future Disasters
+# Solution Starter: Improving Flood and Drought Prevention and Response

 This solution starter was created by Team Two at the United Nations Human Rights Office in Geneva, Switzerland on June 3-4, 2019.
 It features contributions by technologists from Capgemini, Lloyds, RBS, Deutsche Telekom, and IBM.